 At the entrance, there stands a sign post which reads "Taking pictures by compact cameras is permitted, but do not use single-lens reflex."
 I asked an attendant of the Temple for the reason.
 He told me that single-lens reflex users don't mind their mannes, changing lenses and using tripod in narrow pathways, which is very embarassing for the Temple and for other visitors as well.

 Kamakura City Tourist Association holds a Miss Kamakura beauty contest every spring.
-In 2010, the 26th contest
+At the 29th contest